syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Drag-And-Drop.md

 {% endtabs %}

 ## Show/Hide the time indicator on appointment dragging
-You can show or hide the time indicator at a specific time when do drag the appointment by using the [ShowTimeIndicator](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DragDropSettings.html#Syncfusion_UI_Xaml_Scheduler_DragDropSettings_ShowTimeIndicator) property of [DragDropSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DragDropSettings.html) is set to true.
+Show or hide the time indicator at a specific time when to drag the appointment by using the [ShowTimeIndicator](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DragDropSettings.html#Syncfusion_UI_Xaml_Scheduler_DragDropSettings_ShowTimeIndicator) property of [DragDropSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DragDropSettings.html) is set to true.

 {% tabs %}
 {% highlight c# %}